-Recently, Hearing Aids have made their way to the forefront of the news.
-Like with all news, when loads of information become available it can sometimes become hard to sift through the information to understand.
-Because of this, we’ve sifted through and have trimmed down the important information to provide you with the basics when it comes to deciding whether going down the Hearing Aid trail or if you could get away with an OTC Hearing Aid.
+Recently, hearing aids have made their way to the forefront of the news.
+Like with all news, when lots of information becomes available it can sometimes become hard to sift through the information to understand it.
+Because of this, we’ve sifted through and have trimmed down the important information to provide you with the basics when it comes to deciding on the best hearing solution for you.

 While the FDA continues to regulate hearing aids it does not consider OTC Hearing Aids to be medical devices when labeled for recreational or any other use by individuals with normal hearing.
 Yet, specific safety regulations related to sound output levels apply to these products.
 It is important to note, per the FDA’s website there are currently no products that can claim to address hearing loss that are or claim to be OTC hearing aids within the meaning of section 520(q) of the FD&C Act as amended by FDARA.